tidalmigrations/tidalmigrations.github.io/pages/user guides/ansibletower.md

 ## Summary

 Hopefully at this point you are able to run a sync job that will pull data from your Tidal Migrations API into Ansible Tower.
-If you are still having trouble getting setup, checkout this troubleshooting article here with some more tips on common issues.
+If you are still having trouble getting setup, checkout the [troubleshooting article](https://guides.tidalmg.com/troubleshoot-ansible.html) with some more tips on common issues.